 #Effective Time Management Tips for GMAT Preparation

 4.When You’re Behind, Be Aware of Your Weaknesses

 5.Spend No More than 3 Minutes on Each Question

 7.The Computed Guess

-Have you ever thought of making the most of your study time?
-Although, we all try to do the same but at times it gets difficult to manage our time.
-Getting the best possible results by investing the least amount of time is what we call a smart work which is applicable to nearly every situation of life.
-Picking up a time to plan your priorities and a right plan to bring into action to schedule your studies can surely help you to achieve your desired score.
+Have you ever thought of making the most of your GMAT study time?
+Although we all try to do the same, at times it gets difficult to manage our time.
+Getting the best possible results by investing the least amount of time is what we call “smart work” which is applicable to nearly every situation of life.
+Choosing a time to plan your priorities and a proper plan to implement to schedule your studies will undoubtedly help you achieve your desired score.

-Here are some of the tips that can help you to make the most of your study time.
+Here are some GMAT preparation tips for beginners that can help them make the most of their study time.
 Let’s have a look: